odk-x/app-designer/README.md

     - Android SDK Tools
     - Android Platform-tools
     - Android Build-tools

+    -For this step on Mac/Unix, you'll need to make a complete setup of [Android Studio](https://developer.android.com/studio/install#mac).
+You may skip the steps 8-11 since, the above tools will be included in the Android Studio install you just did.
 8) If extra packages are selected, you may unselect them before installation.
 9) Click `Install 3 packages` in the lower right corner of the screen.
 10) A licensing pop-up dialog will appear.
 Accept the license agreement(s) by selecting the `Accept License` option.
 If there are multiple licenses, you may need to select each license in the Packages window on this dialog and check this `Accept License` option for each of them before the `Install` button will become enabled.